mk98sharma/DDIM/README.md

 Acknowledgments
 This implementation is based on the code provided by the authors of the paper "Training Generative Models with Denoising Diffusion Probabilities".
 # Results
-note:this is not actual output, this is made cpmpressing 25 epochs output
+note:this is not actual output, this is made by compressing 25 epochs output
 ![ddimflowers (1)](https://user-images.githubusercontent.com/77893734/227646759-62c288f6-751c-4fc4-8379-dbdf4dc1eeda.gif)